JackBadawy/resume_builder/README.md

 3. Preview your resume in real-time
 4. Generate your resume as a Word document
 5. Learn about ATS-friendly resumes using the "What is ATS?" button

+## Running Tests

+To run the Selenium tests:

+1. Ensure you have the necessary WebDriver installed (e.g., ChromeDriver for Google Chrome)
+2. Run `npm run test:selenium` in the project directory

+Note: Make sure the application is running locally before executing the tests.